 What Are Carbs?

-So, what exactly are carbs?
+So, what exactly are carbohydrates?
 You might have heard they are a ‘sugar’, a ‘macro’, or know them just as a label for a collection of foods like potatoes, rice, beans and legumes, etc. Let’s break it down.

 Scientifically speaking, carbohydrates are saccharides that contain a mixture of carbon, hydrogen and oxygen in varying quantities.
 In more simple terms, carbs are a group of macronutrients that supply sugar or starch to the diet.
 And just like other macros (protein and fat), carbohydrates provide calories – four calories per gram to be precise.